 English is currently the most popular choice as language of international communication, but will there come a point where another language becomes so widely spoken that it overtakes English as second language of choice?
 It may happen sooner than you think.

-Update: from the discussion in the comments it is clear that compiling a list like this involves some difficult decisions (such as whether or not Arabic should be included).
+Update: compiling a list like this involves difficult decisions.
+The most obvious question is ‘why is Arabic not on this list?’.
+If included it would come around 5th place.
+See Ostler’s remarks in the comments below on why he considered Arabic dialects as separate languages.
 As an alternative view, this post from The Linguist Blogger incorporates different sources of information as well as Ostler’s list.

 Is Chinglish the future of English?: most English conversations do not involve a native speaker